 Yarrow (Achillea millefolium) has the ability to stop bleeding and makes an excellent styptic.
 A styptic is an astringent that stops bleeding.
 Yarrow styptic is anti-inflammatory, pain-relieving, antimicrobial, and wound healing so it is a good choice for shaving cuts, skinned knees, bleeding mosquito bites, and other minor wounds.
 It’s also one of the best remedies for bruising and swelling.
 Find out more about the healing properties of yarrow in this article.
 Use wild white or pink yarrow for salve making.
 These are higher in the active medicinal compounds than garden varieties of yarrow.
 However, if all you have is deeply coloured yarrow flowers like red yarrow, use what you have.
 The herbs growing in your own backyard will have the constituents that you need to thrive in your environment.

 Step One – Infuse the Oils Using the hot process method

 Method for infusing oils using heat:

 Use 1 cup Organic Virgin Olive Oil or Organic Sweet Almond Oil to 1/2 cup of dried herbs (or 3/4 cups of fresh and wilted herbs).
-In this recipe we’ll infuse the oils using a hot infusion process.
-(If you prefer to use a cold infusion process use this method for cold infusing oils and herbs.
-The cold infusion process takes longer but requires minimal monitoring on your part.)
+In this recipe, we’ll infuse the oils using a hot infusion process.
+(If you prefer to use a cold infusion process using this method for cold infusing oils and herbs.
+The cold-infusion process takes longer but requires minimal monitoring on your part.)

 - If you are using fresh herbs, pick the calendula, plantain, and yarrow the day before you want to make the herbal oil infusion.
 Remove the leaves and flowers from their stems.
 Discard the stems.
 Allow the leaves and flowers to wilt overnight in an airy place.
 You can also use dried herbs for this herb-infused oil.